Difference Between Air Scrubber vs Air Purifier and More

 The type of air purifiers known as air ionizers and ozone generators claim to use electronically charged negative ions to attract impurities and trap them.
-When looking at an ionizer vs air purifier, it’s important to understand that there is limited research on whether ionizers and ionic air purifiers even work, with experts believing that they are nothing more than clever marketing gimmicks rather than bona fide air cleaners.
+When looking at an ionizer vs air purifier, it’s important to understand that there is limited research on whether ionizers and ionic air purifiers work, with experts believing that they are nothing more than clever marketing gimmicks rather than bona fide air cleaners and air purifiers.

 A perceived benefit of ionizers is that the electrostatic collection plates they use can be reused simply by washing them, while HEPA filters must be replaced regularly.
 However, HEPA filters are proven to capture many allergens such as pet dander, dust, pollen and tobacco smoke particles, while ionizers may create ozone, which is harmful to your health.

 As for air sanitizers vs. air purifiers, the difference is also important to understand.
 Air sanitizers claim to sanitize the air with various technologies such as UV light and/or negative ions.
 By contrast, air purifiers are capable of removing tiny particulates from the air through filtration.